 My Mood Swings – Elvis Costello

-The Cohen Brothers wrote and produced the late ’90s film The Big Lebowski.
+The Cohen Brothers wrote and produced this late ’90s film.
 For some of the music, they called up their old buddy, music producer T Bone Burnett, who worked with them on the soundtrack to their 2001 film O Brother, Where Art Thou?.
 T Bone also produced this Elvis Costello tune, and it plays through The Dude’s headphones as he waits in a doctor’s office.

 Related: Head over to the O Brother, Where Art Thou? soundtrack.